-Galloway was the one who recently illuminated WeWork’s glaring weaknesses, so he looked into other SoftBank investments to see if they had similar issues and he focused on Compass.
+Galloway was the one who recently illuminated WeWork’s glaring weaknesses, so he looked into other SoftBank investments to see if they had similar issues, and he focused on Compass.

-Compass was founded in 2012 and is now the third largest brokerage in the U.S., thanks largely to over $1 billion in VC funding; $600 million of that came from SoftBank alone.
+Compass was founded in 2012 and is now the third-largest brokerage in the U.S., thanks largely to over $1 billion in VC funding; $600 million of that came from SoftBank alone.

-Galloway asks three primary questions: (1) Is Compass using its massive capital infusions to just create the illusion of growth (through acquisitions)?
-(2) Is Compass using technology to effectively streamline the efforts of buyers, sellers and agents?
+Galloway asks three primary questions: (1) Is Compass using its massive capital infusions just to create the illusion of growth (through acquisitions)?
+(2) Is Compass using technology to effectively streamline the efforts of buyers, sellers, and agents?
 And/or (3) is Compass just a real estate brokerage pretending to be a tech company to garner a massive multi-billion dollar valuation?

 Galloway says the answer to all three questions is “yes.”
-So, Galloway implies that they probably are here to stay, but they may not be the breakout success that many expect.
+So, Galloway implies they probably are here to stay, but they may not be the breakout success that many expect.

 WHAT GALLOWAY LIKES ABOUT COMPASS

-Growth: Over 50% of Compass’ growth in recent years has been “inorganic,” meaning that it has been coming from acquisitions and not from superior sales, marketing and tech.
-Further, Compass has been offering large signing bonuses or 100% commission structures to lure top agents, and that of course can’t last forever.
+Growth: Over 50% of Compass’ growth in recent years has been “inorganic,” meaning that it has been coming from acquisitions and not from superior sales, marketing, and tech.
+Further, Compass has been offering large signing bonuses or 100% commission structures to lure top agents, and that, of course, can’t last forever.

 Tech Gravitas: Yes, Compass devotes 5% of its non-agent workforce to tech, but Realogy (its larger competitor) devotes 6% of its non-agent workforce to tech.
 In addition, Redfin devotes 14% of its workforce to tech, while Zillow devotes 24%.
 So, Compass may not be the tech powerhouse that everyone thinks it is.